Black1151/nest-js/insight-fe/docs/theming.md

 4. Use the `createTheme` mutation to store the theme with its `styleCollection` and palette.
 5. When a new theme version is available call `upgradeLessonTheme` or `upgradeThemeVersion` to apply the latest tokens to existing lessons.

+## Creating Styled Elements in the Theme Builder

+Styled elements let you reuse consistent formatting across lessons.
+The Theme Builder provides an interface for defining these styles against your theme's tokens.

+1. Select the **element type** you want to style (text, table, image, etc.) from the element dropdown.
+2. Use the attribute fields to apply design tokens&mdash;for example choose a semantic color token for text or background values.
+3. Click **Save Element Style** and pick a **style group** in which to store the style.

+Saving styles under a group ties them to your theme.
+When the theme's tokens are updated, every lesson using a style from that group automatically receives the new design.